-Intermediate Pier – Half-brick wall
+Intermediate Pier in a Half-brick wall

 If your half-brick wall is longer than about 4 metres, it is a good idea to add an intermediate pier as well as the end piers.
 Intermediate piers are slightly more difficult to build as they require half bricks and three-quarter bricks to work properly.

-When laying the first course, decide where you want your intermediate pier (usually at around two metre intervals) and replace a stretcher brick with two header bricks projecting to one side (the inside) of the wall.
+When laying the first course, decide where you want your intermediate pier (usually at around two-metre intervals) and replace a stretcher brick with two header bricks projecting to one side (the inside) of the wall.

 On the second course, you will need to cut a half brick and two three-quarter bricks for the pier section.
-The half brick sits centrally on the two headers, whilst the three-quarter bricks sit each side of the half brick.
+The half brick sits centrally on the two headers, whilst the three-quarter bricks sit on each side of the half brick.
 This avoids the problem of a constant vertical joint at the pier.
-A stretcher is then used to covers the projecting ends of the two headers.
+A stretcher is then used to cover the projecting ends of the two headers.

-End Pier – Full-Brick Wall
+End Pier in a Full-Brick Wall

-The process of adding a Pier to a Full-Brick wall is more complicated than for a Half-Brick wall, but with a bit of planning it is still easy enough to achieve a good finish.
+The process of adding a Pier to a Full-Brick wall is more complicated than for a Half-Brick wall, but with a bit of planning, it is still easy enough to achieve a good finish.
 This guide assumes that your full-brick wall is being constructed using English Garden Wall bond, the most common construction method for UK garden walls.
 A wall constructed using English Garden Wall bond comprises three courses of staggered stretchers, followed by one course of headers.